-Members of Congress who have offered emotionally-charged slogans as remedies for our country’s ills — and demonized ideological opponents — have won reelection 90+ percent of the time in the past 25 years, while lawmakers who offered realistic solutions have nearly all lost their seats.
+Members of Congress who offered emotionally-charged slogans as remedies for our country’s ills — and demonized ideological opponents — have won reelection 90+ percent of the time in the past 25 years, while lawmakers offering realistic solutions have nearly all lost their seats.

-These worries are clearly self-fulfilling: If the vast majority of us see our elected officials as unable to lead us, they cannot.
+These worries are self-fulfilling: If the vast majority of us see our elected officials as unable to lead us, they cannot.

-How then do we prevent our country from succumbing to our long-term troubles: most families’ earnings stagnating. soaring national debt, climate change and voters’ rising contempt for those with different views?
+How then do we prevent our country from succumbing to our long-term troubles: most families’ earnings stagnating or sinking, soaring national debt, climate change, and voters’ rising contempt for those with different views?